 Related: Monsanto Lawsuit

 Loraine Chow of EcoWatch reported that Steven W. Landers, et al v.
 Monsanto Company was filed on Jan.
 26, 2018 in the United States District Court for the Eastern District of Missouri, Southeastern Division.
-The lawsuit was filed on behalf of Steven and Deloris “Dee” Landers as well as farmers harmed by dicamba in 10 states – Alabama, Arkansas, Illinois, Kentucky, Minnesota, Mississippi, Missouri, North Carolina, Tennessee and Texas.
+The lawsuit was filed on behalf of Steven and Deloris “Dee” Landers, as well as farmers harmed by dicamba in 10 states – Alabama, Arkansas, Illinois, Kentucky, Minnesota, Mississippi, Missouri, North Carolina, Tennessee and Texas.

 Negligence, Strict Liability, Failure to Warn, Conspiracy Claims

-The farmer plaintiffs seek damages for claims that include negligence, strict liability, failure to warn, conspiracy, disgorgement of profits, punitive damages.
+The farmer plaintiffs seek damages for claims that include negligence, strict liability, failure to warn, conspiracy, disgorgement of profits, and punitive damages.

 EcoWatch reported that the Landers’ 1,550-acre farm primarily grows soybeans and corn.
 In 2016, the farm suffered dicamba damage on more than half of its crops and acreage.
 That damage caused a marked reduction in crop yields.

 Farmers in the lawsuit allege Monsanto knowingly marketed its Xtend cotton and soybean seeds to farmers without any safe herbicide being available to use on it.
 The lawsuit claims Monsanto knew the only option purchasers would have to protect crops grown from those seeds would be to illegally spray dicamba to protect the crops from weeds.